rebelsky/sams-assorted-musings-reflections/decision-processes-2020-07-05.md

 Although "Equity" is not explicitly one of the THRIVE principles, I should note that many, but not all, faculty are comparatively privileged.
 Our jobs pay well.
 We can mostly work from home during these times.
-While some of us have explicit other summer committments, many of us can find ways to spare the time for this additional work without affecting our ability to take care of ourselves or our families.
+While some of us have explicit other summer commitments, many of us can find ways to spare the time for this additional work without affecting our ability to take care of ourselves or our families.